Welcome!

 Have you searched “to be” verbs (am/ is/ are/ was/ were) to see if you can upgrade some of these into action verbs?

-Does your protagonist or narrator have a flaw and/or would the story benefit if your character was flawed or slightly flawed (know-it-all, persnickety, bossy, nosy, stubborn, grumpy, selfish, proud, braggy, miserly, spendthrift, lacks boundaries, etc.)?
+character was flawed or slightly flawed (know-it-all, persnickety, bossy, nosy, stubborn, grumpy, selfish, proud, braggy, miserly, spendthrift, lacks boundaries, etc.)?

 Do you have the right narrator and/or the right protagonist?

-If you are choosing rhyme, have you made sureto avoid yoda-speak and/or awkward sentences.
-Delete anything that sounds like forced or backwards for the sake of rhyme –aka make sure you don’t have forced rhyme).
-The story always has to be the star of he book over the rhyme.
+sentences.
+Delete anything that sounds forced or backwards for the sake of rhyme –aka make sure you don’t have forced rhyme.
+The must be the star of the book over the rhyme.

 If you are choosing rhyme, have you tried a scansion test to track if your rhythm/meters are on pointed your story?

 For any story - is each sentence the right length for the moment?
-Make sure you aren’t cramming several ideas in one sentence.
-Avoid overly long sentences, especially at the beginning when a reader is just discovering the story – try your best not to go past 17 words in a sentence unless there is a compelling reason to do so (e.g., perhaps a long sentences is purposeful to add to the mood, energy, comedy, hysteria, or character’s personality).
+Make sure you aren’t cramming several ideas into one sentence.
+Avoid overly long sentences, especially at the beginning when a reader is just discovering the story – try your best not to go past 17 words in a sentence unless there is a compelling reason to do so (e.g., perhaps a long sentence is purposeful to add to the mood, energy, comedy, hysteria, or character’s personality).

-Are you (mostly) using invisible tags over effusive dialogue tags?
-Would the characters shine brighter and the story flow smoother if the tags become invisible - e.g., he said/she said/they said (these are called “invisible tags”).
-Most writing advice says invisible tags are the way to go – sure, you can do something different once in a while; but if you do it on every page, it might weigh down your story.
+shine brighter and the story flow smoother if the tags become invisible - e.g., he said/she said/they said (these are called “invisible tags”).
+Most writing advice says invisible tags are the way to go – sure, you can do something different occasionally; but if you do it on every page, it might weigh down your story.

 Are you making sure to delete stage directions that can be left to the illustrator?
 A stage direction can be a wasteful use of storytelling text (and you only have a 500-word budget).
 An example might be something like, “Madeline opened the door, walked down the hall, and turned left.”
 You don’t have to say this since the illustrations will orient the reader.
 Delete a stage direction when it doesn’t add any meaning or music to the scene, character reveal, plot, or theme enhancements.